Ecclesiastes 11

 Notes

-Verse 1 is one of the most famous and most debated verses in Ecclesiastes.
-The Hebrew is strikingly concrete: שַׁלַּח לַחְמְךָ עַל פְּנֵי הַמָּיִם -- literally, "send your bread upon the face of the waters."
-The verb שַׁלַּח (Piel of שָׁלַח) means "to send out, dispatch, release," carrying a sense of deliberate action rather than careless discarding.
-The word לֶחֶם ("bread") represents food, sustenance, and by extension one's livelihood and resources.
-The image of casting bread on water seems counterintuitive -- bread dissolves, water carries things away -- which is precisely the point.
-Qoheleth is urging an act of faith that defies cautious calculation.
+Verse 1 is one of the most debated verses in Ecclesiastes.
+The Hebrew is concrete: שַׁלַּח לַחְמְךָ עַל פְּנֵי הַמָּיִם -- literally, "send your bread upon the face of the waters."
+The verb שַׁלַּח (Piel of שָׁלַח) means "to send out, dispatch, release," suggesting deliberate action rather than careless discarding.
+The word לֶחֶם ("bread") represents sustenance and, by extension, one's livelihood.
+The image of casting bread on water seems counterintuitive -- bread dissolves, water carries things away -- and that is the point.
+Qoheleth urges an act of faith that resists cautious calculation.

 Interpretations